aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ### Using Ansible AVD in conjunction with CloudVision

-If you want to push to switches in the entire fabric using CloudVision and your playbook looks as follows:
+If you want to push to switches in the entire fabric using CloudVision, your playbook looks as follows:

 ```yaml
 ---